Ravencentric/ravencentric.github.io/content/projects.md

 One interesting detail about extension wheels is Python version compatibility.
 For
 example: `rnzb-0.6.0-cp314-cp314-win_arm64.whl`.
 The `cp314-cp314` tag means the wheel only works on CPython 3.14.
-On newer versions the installer falls back to the source distribution and tries to build it locally, which usually fails unless a Rust toolchain is installed.
+On newer versions the installer falls back to the source distribution and tries to build it locally, which usually fails without a Rust toolchain.

 To avoid releasing new wheels for every Python version, I built the extension against the [Limited C API] (abi3), which `PyO3` supports.
 The result looks like this: